Anyta17/bookshelf/README.md

 Note: Replace `<your-secret-key>` with your desired secret key.

+## Environment Variables

-**Environment Variables:** You can set up environment variables in the `.env` file to configure the application.
+ You can set up environment variables in the `.env` file to configure the application.
 For example, the `DJANGO_SECRET_KEY` variable can be set to your desired secret key.

+The project uses environment variables to store sensitive information.
+Follow the steps below to set up your environment:

+1. Create a file named `.env` in the root directory of the project.

+2. Copy the contents from `.env.sample` into `.env`.

+3. Replace the values in `.env` with your actual environment variable values.

+**Note:** Make sure not to commit your `.env` file to version control.
+It should be listed in the `.gitignore` file.

 6. Apply the database migrations: